Updated September 7, 2022

 Adults with COVID-19 or under investigation for it are permitted one care partner during daytime visiting hours; when possible, care partner to remain the same throughout the duration of the stay.

-- Exceptions may be made at the request of the patient, care partner or medical team for additional care partners to be present at the bedside, including overnight stays, if considered beneficial for the patient.
-Read about other designated exceptions, including end-of-life care..
+- Exceptions may be made at the request of the patient, care partner or medical team for overnight stays, if considered beneficial for the patient.
+Read about other designated exceptions, including end-of-life care.

 Additional Visitor Guidelines

 - Shared spaces, such as waiting rooms or post-anesthesia care unit (PACU) bays (see below for information about Emergency Department waiting rooms): Two care partners may be permitted in surgical waiting areas during facility visiting hours (but will not have access to patient while in perioperative services or PACU).
 One care partner is allowed in other shared spaces once the patient receives a negative COVID-19 test result.
 Care partners may switch out as needed.

 - Individuals with disabilities: Two care partners allowed at the bedside during daytime visiting hours, and they may switch out as needed.
 One care partner may stay overnight, but they must check in with guest services or the front desk by 9 pm.
 Care partners who stay overnight should be up to date with vaccination (as defined by the CDC) or test negative for COVID-19 (either using a PCR test no more than 48 hours prior to the anticipated overnight stay or a rapid antigen test obtained the same day).

 - Behavioral health and inpatient rehabilitation units: Two care partners are allowed for patients, regardless of COVID-19 status, when the treatment team decides it is necessary.
 To ensure patient and care partner safety, care partners must call ahead and reserve a time slot to visit; care partners should refer to full Visitor Policy for more information.